Ceramic surface replacement – but is it possible minimally-invasively?

 Registry data and clinical studies prove:

-• Durability: Short stem prostheses have long durability, revisions easily possible
+- Durability: Short stem prostheses have a long lifespan; revisions are easily possible.

-• Function: Muscle strength and mobility comparable or better than with classic hip prostheses
+- Function: Muscle strength and mobility comparable to or better than with classic hip prostheses.

-• Patient satisfaction: High, especially in active patients
+- Patient satisfaction: High, especially among active patients

 Conclusion: The short stem prosthesis is not experimental, but proven and safe.